Telling Lies (video game): Development

 Barlow's work on Telling Lies began in January 2016 as a "spiritual successor" to Her Story, with a narrative unrelated to the first game, though it continued to use full-motion video as its central gameplay element.
-Through some had urged him to make a direct sequel to Her Story by creating another murder mystery and putting another actor in place, Barlow wanted something that was more risky, and utilising the aspects of Her Story where the player got to know more about the main character through the clips.
+Though some had urged him to make a direct sequel to Her Story by creating another murder mystery and putting another actor in place, Barlow wanted something that was more risky, and utilising the aspects of Her Story where the player got to know more about the main character through the clips.
 He came to the concept of electronic surveillance as a central theme in part of being a parent himself and wanting to keep track of his own pre-teen-aged son's online activities.
 In reading up about surveillance methods used by the National Security Agency and MI5, Barlow read up on the Optic Nerve program and found that it had several similarities to Her Story, including the ability to search on stored video and audio through keywords.

 In July 2017, Barlow announced that the game, titled Telling Lies, would feature three to four key characters.
 He described the game as a combination of the films The Conversation (1974) and Shame (2011).
 The game was published by Annapurna Interactive and shooting for the game had been scheduled to start in late 2017 or early 2018.
 For filming, Barlow wanted the conversations between characters to appear natural, ideally filming both actors as they conversed but from different locations.
 To accomplish this, they were able to rent out a compound that had a number of different homes and buildings that they could make appear like the different locations that were called for in the script, including scenes where they were moving about the compound.
 In this fashion, the actors recorded their lines in their separate locations over video conferencing calls, with Barlow and other directors running between the sets as needed to provide direction.
 The shooting was done mostly in chronological order of the narrative story, with over 100 hours of footage captured.
 Only about ten hours of this were used for the game itself.

 By March 2019, Barlow released the game's first trailer.
 The game was subsequently released on 23 August 2019 for iOS devices, and Windows and macOS personal computers.
 Console ports to PlayStation 4, Xbox One and Nintendo Switch were scheduled for release on 28 April 2020.